-- Price based on monthly bill for commercial warehouse in case study - Note: Doing Business measures the price of electricity, but it is not included in the distance to frontier score nor the ranking on the ease of getting electricity.
+- Price based on monthly bill for commercial warehouse in case study - Note: Doing Business measures the price of electricity, but it is not included in the ease of doing business score nor the ranking on the ease of getting electricity.

-To make the data comparable across economies, several assumptions are used.
+To make the data comparable across economies, several assumptions about the warehouse, the electricity connection and the monthly consumption are used.